The U.S.-Sino Relationship

 1. The engagement policy.
 It is the current policy that the U.S. applies and it is not working.
 Will it work if given more time?
 It is hard to say because it faces two obstacles.

 Second, the engagement policy may not be based on the best understanding of the CCP’s viewpoint toward accommodation.
 In the course of diplomatic give and take, one party may offer a concession with the expectation of a quid pro quo from the other party.
 The CCP, on the other hand, views a concession as a sign of weakness and strengthens its oppositional stance.
-Rather, it takes it as a win when the U.S. makes a concession, so it makes no sense for it to give in when “victory” is at hand.
+Rather, the CCP takes it as a win when the U.S. makes a concession.
+Therefore, it makes no sense for the CCP to “give in” when “victory” is at hand.

 2. The confrontational approach.
 This might result in a military standoff similar to the Cold War era when the U.S. and the Soviet Union went head to head.
 However, since the U.S. economy is heavily dependent on the products that China manufactures, the foreign reserve that China has, and the profit generated in China, can the U.S. really afford to have a hostile relationship with China?